EffectsSDK/ios-xcframework-integration-sample/README.md

 Keeps access to the data inside TSVBFrame and returns pointers to that data.
 If it was obtained with **lock:TSVBFrameLockWrite** or  **lock:TSVBFrameLockReadWrite** , then the changes will be applied after TSVBLockedFrameData will be released.
-If it was obtained with **lock:TSVBFrameLockRead** then data nust not be changed.
+If it was obtained with **lock:TSVBFrameLockRead** then data must not be changed.

 ```objc
 -(void*)dataPointerOfPlanar:(int)index;